mikumikudice/beeplusplus/doc/Tutorial/BASIC.md

 };
 ```
 Making dynamic assignment, when a variable sometimes is of a kind and sometimes of another kind, is allowed only when it doesn't envolve the function kind.
 Because both arrays and structures are treated in the same way, and treating a integer as well isn't problematic at all, because as said befoce, indexing a not-array value returns the value itself.
 Your code may not work as you expected, but your program wont crash.
-To help catch bugs related to it you enable the `--trackidx` flag, that will warn you when an variable is being indexed by a overflowed value or when this variable isn't an array or struct.
-The tracked indexing flag in action:
+To help catch bugs related to it you enable the `--debug=idxn` flag, that will warn you when an variable is being indexed by a overflowed value or when that variable isn't an array or struct.
+The index tracking flag in action:
 ```c
 print_nth_itm(arr, idx){
     printf("itm %d: %d\n", idx, arr[idx]);